 But, in both technologies, there is the ability for a web application built with them to be widely accepted on mobile devices.
 Here is a comparison of popularity between Angular and React among the developers.

-What well-known companies use these technologies?
+What well-known companies use Angular and React JS?

 The use of Angular is closely linked to the language on which it is built, TypeScript.
 Companies that use this technology are for this and other reasons involved in some parts of its development.
 We have, for example, Google, Microsoft, Netflix, Github, Slack, and Walmart, among others.